 Part II: In Program Space, Character Class choose You!

-Next up are the character classess or programs.
-Programs represent the type of program your pc was before he became awakened.
-Virtual presents a cyberspace take on traditional classess with some interesting ideas thrown in.
+Next up are the character classes or programs.
+Programs represent the type of program your PC was before he became awakened.
+Virtual presents a cyberspace take on traditional classes with some interesting ideas thrown in.
 Powergamers will be very excited, but there are some interesting ideas here for us would be dramaturges also.
-You can multiclass in this game, which makes dubious sense at best.
+You can multi-class in this game, which makes dubious sense at best.

-Since all these classess are based on programs, I would encourage players to base their characters on existing software for maximum lulz, making parties of Norton, CS 1.6, Code Red II, Deep Blue and Lycos for that little bit of extra Tron-akwardness.
+Since all these classes are based on programs, I would encourage players to base their characters on existing software for maximum lulz, making parties of Norton, CS 1.6, Code Red II, Deep Blue and Lycos for that little bit of extra Tron-awkwardness.

 Chapter III: A 4-armed energy damage dealing flying cyber-wolf is you?!?

-Does the optimisation wet-dream end with a drawn out groan and a cigarette after character creation?
+Does the optimization wet-dream end with a drawn out groan and a cigarette after character creation?
 Oh ye petty-minded fools.
 I have not covered the feat section.
 The delicious delicious feat section.
 Basically, at the paltry cost of 1 feat called Altered form, you can select a whole plethora of game-wrecking murder feats.
-Does Milady find the lack of hands for her flying Cyber-dog search engine class too annoying?
+Does Milady find the lack of hands for her flying Cyber-dog Search Engine too annoying?
 Would Milady prefer an extra pair of hands so she can fight with 4 weapons at once?
 Would Milady like to fly for 1 minute per point of Constitution?

 Also some extra uses for skills, most of them ho hum, but the ability to disable the hardware of the system you are on (such as the keyboard, printer or modem) using Disable Device is kind of neat.

 Chapter IV: I sent the bitch a Disc.
 Bitches love discs.